sacooper/Faction/API.md

     factionId: "Unique faction ID"
 }
 ```
-- Not that if a delete request is sent to a faction that is already deleted, no change will be made.
+- Note that if a delete request is sent to a faction that is already deleted, no change will be made.
 - Success: 200 OK
     - data attribute: empty
 - Error: 400 Bad Request